industrial-edge/iih-essentials-development-kit/README.md

 - Install Docker
 - Install NodeJS (only for running examples)
-- Install an MQTT broker
+- Create Docker-Compose file

-In order to run the data service development kit you need to have an MQTT broker of your choice running:
+In order to run the data service development kit you need to to define an execute a Docker-Compose file.
-- on port 1883
-- available from docker network dataservicedevelopmentkit_default
-- e.g. this broker: eclipse-mosquitto:1.6.10

-You can add your broker to the docker-compose file.
-An example is already commented in docker-compose.yml -> simulation-broker.
+The docker-compose.example.yml is an example Docker-Compose file that can be used to download and run the required docker image(s) of the service(s) that runs in this application example.
+If you choose to use these, rename the file to docker-compose.yml before proceeding

 ### Setting up